prog4biol/pfb2019/README.md

 __Data types__ are just different types of data which are discussed in more detail later.
 Examples of data types are integers and strings.

-__Objects__ are a organized collection of predefined data and code to act on that data
+__Objects__ are a organized collection of predefined data and functions (methods) to act on that data

-__Classes__ is an instance of an object that you can create and will usually add a specific piece of data to.
+__Class__ is a encapulation of variables and functions.
+Objects get their variables and methods from classess.

 __Funtions__ are a grouping of code that does something specific.
 There are functions that are built into Python.
 You can create your own functions.